nhlanhlakhoza/FrontendServiceDesk/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Helpful Commands
+cannot be loaded because running scripts is disabled on this system.
+For more information, see about_Execution_Policies at https:/go.microsoft.com/fwlink/?LinkID=135170.
+Set-ExecutionPolicy RemoteSigned -Scope CurrentUser Get-ExecutionPolicy -List